CITY OF OVERLAND PARK - POSITION DESCRIPTION

 None.

-The preceding job description has been designed to indicate the general nature and level of work performed by employees within this classification.
-It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.
+performed by employees within this classification.
+It is not designed to contain or be interpreted as a

-SEE ESSENTIAL FUNCTIONS ATTACHED FOR ADDITIONAL PHYSICAL REQUIREMENTS.
+SEE ESSENTIAL FUNCTIONS ATTACHED FOR ADDITIONAL PHYSICAL REQUIREMENTS